—- Eyewitness account —-

 Living out of a rented basement, I juggled a janitorial shift by night and a Speech class by day! (my Speech class field trip was at an Udall’s presidential campaign on campus).

 One has to put the least strain on the system.
-Culture shock aside, that first Winter, I invited fellow exiled students like me to cake and music.
-White Christmas was on the radio, its second time that year, but with real snow.
-Fellow sufferers of fate, like our Remarque’s Ravic, in Shadows of Paradise (under the table emigrant surgeon, operated for cash, only after patients got anaesthetized by licensed and legit surgeon).
+Culture shock abated, I invited fellow exiled students to cake and music.
+White Christmas was on for the second time that year, this time, with real snow and boots outside, not 105 degrees back in late April outside of the US embassy.

 This story could otherwise be told from the P.O.V. of my sister’s protective instincts or my brother’s fear of reprisal.